 Political / Moral / Ethical Amendments

-DRAFT 2022: The 2nd Amendment is revoked.
+The 2nd Amendment is hereby revoked.
 Congress shall have the power to allow and prohibit specific weapons; set reasonable limits regarding age, mental health, numbers of weapons; and to ignore or require involvement in state militias.
-Because intrastate travel with firearms is so trivial, the rights of states on this matter are hereby limited; however, additional permissions and exclusions for active and engaged hunters and state militia shall be defined by state legislatures.
+Because intrastate travel with firearms is so trivial, the rights of states on this matter are hereby limited; however, additional permissions and exclusions for active and engaged hunters and state militia may be defined by state legislatures.

 Marriage — Harder to Enter, Harder to Exit